BreloomBoom/consolegames/README.md

 Tic Tac Toe:
 You can play with someone else, a bot that randomly plays or a bot that has a depth of 1

+Wordle:
+You can play with a prechosen word